IAnalyzeGenomes/CallVars/README.md

 		snakemake CallVars_Output/Results/A_CallVars_Germline.txt CallVars_Output/VCF/A_CallVars_Somatic.txt --cores 6

-After the worklow has run successfully, below listed will be available for clinicians review.
+After the worklow has run successfully, below listed files will be available for clinician's review.

 1] CallVars_Output/Results/A_CallVars_Germline.txt containing a filtered list of germline variants.